 ¶ 1 Leave a comment on paragraph 1 0 Literary Studies in the Digital Age: An Evolving Anthology, launched in 2013, is the MLA’s first born-digital, publicly available anthology.
-It continues to grow: two essays are currently being revised for the second iteration of the anthology, and the editors invite your participation in expanding this collection for the third iteration.
+It continues to grow: after a call for papers and open peer review, two essays have been published for the second iteration of the anthology in 2015.
+The editors invite you to read these essays and to comment on them.